panoply/papyrus/readme.md

 # Methods

 The default export exposes the following methods.
-Most cases you'll leverage the `papyrus.mount()` method which will give you refined control over the code block instance
+Most cases you'll use `papyrus.mount()` which will give you refined control over the code block instance

 ```ts
 import papyrus from 'papyrus';